sap215/NYSEScraper/README.md

-# NYSEScraper
+# NYSE Listings Scraper
-Scraper for the current stocks, bonds, indexes, and REITS that are traded on NYSE.
+This project is a Python tool for extracting the current listings from th